mcp-team/mcp-starter-pack/guides/graph_basics.md

 ```
 #### Traverse

-We will be using DFS (Depth Frist Search) to traverse the graph and to see if starting at node **S** we can reach node **E**.
+We will be using DFS (Depth First Search) to traverse the graph and to see if starting at node **S** we can reach node **E**.
 I will do this iteratively to make it eaiser to visualize how the graph gets traversed.